-During the 0% Ineligible for Refund period any refunds will be processed and charges removed for tuition and all fees.
-After the 0% Ineligible for Refund period tuition will be prorated according to the schedule, above, and all fees are due in full.
-After 100% Tuition Ineligible for Refund Students are liable for tuition and all fees in full.
-Students who register for courses and who do not file the appropriate Withdrawal Request Form or do not drop courses before the end of the Fourth Week of classes are liable for their full charges.
+During the 0% Ineligible for Refund periods, any refunds will be processed and charges removed for tuition/fees and room/board, as may be applicable.
+After the 0% Ineligible for Refund periods, tuition/fees and room/board (if applicable) will be prorated according to the schedules, above, and all other fees are due in full.
+After the 100% Tuition/Room and Board Ineligible for Refund periods, Students are liable for tuition and all other fees in full.
+Students who register for 15-week courses and do not file the appropriate Withdrawal Request Form or do not drop the 15-week courses before the end of the fourth week of classes are liable for their full charges.
+Students who register for 8-week courses and do not file the appropriate Withdrawal Request Form or do not drop the 8-week courses before the end of the second week of classes are liable for their full charges.